hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### Distinguish contract versions

-This section explains about the new property returned with the following existing endpoints.
+This section explains the new property returned with the following existing endpoints.

 The endpoints [`/extended/v1/tx/<txid>`](/extended/v1/tx/<txid>) and [`/extended/v1/contract/<contract-id>`](https://docs.hiro.so/api#tag/Smart-Contracts/operation/get_contract_by_id) now returns a new property, `clarity_version.`